Last Updated on August 30, 2024 by Edward Harris

 Employer Shared Responsibility Provisions

 Employer Shared Responsibility Provisions” require larger businesses to offer “affordable” healthcare benefits that contain required mandated benefits.
 This “employer mandate” applies to companies that have at least 50 full-time employees from the prior year.
-For 2024, if a worker’s contribution towards the purchase of their medical coverage is more than 8.39% of their household income, it is not considered “affordable.”
+For 2025, if a worker’s contribution towards the purchase of their medical coverage is more than 8.39% of their household income, it is not considered “affordable.”
 The spouse and dependent costs are not considered in this calculation, despite the cost of dependent coverage is often the most expensive part of a group plan.
 Proposals have been introduced to fix the “family glitch,” which penalizes some family members who must pay high premiums for their group medical coverage.

 Previously, many employers ceased offering medical coverage to employees, and other companies reduced the number of workers that are eligible for coverage.
 The reason is simple.
 It was cheaper to pay a tax penalty and let the government offer benefits.
 The annual penalty of $3,000 was often far less expensive than the cost of paying for a comprehensive policy.
 The vast majority of employers (small and large) offer healthcare benefits.
-However, the level of employer-contribution can greatly vary, and smaller companies are not required to offer ACA-complaint options.
+However, the level of employer-contribution can greatly vary, and smaller companies are not required to offer ACA-compliant options.
 They can provide needed funds to help pay for their medical coverage.

 Choose Your Own Healthcare Coverage – More Options